Certified Home Health Aide / Homemaker

 Home health aides help care for people with disabilities, chronic illnesses, age-related issues.
 They do so by providing a range of personal care services to patients in their homes and are part of a wider home care team.
 Generally, home health aides work under the supervision of a registered nurse or therapist.
 They provide high quality care to patients by helping with personal care, assisting with daily living activities, and adhering to outlined policies and procedures.

 It is preferred that home health aides have a Home Health Aide certification.
 Additionally, they need to be CPR certified and have a high school diploma or general education degree (GED).
 Much of home health aide training happens on-the-job from registered nurses.
 In order to succeed as a home health aide, one must possess strong interpersonal skills, an ability to prioritize tasks, and a focus on details.

 Our record of job placement assistance is currently 100%.
 Recruiters pay for access to recruit Dorson VTI graduates.

 Program cycle 76 hours; Cash $900 - Cash payment entitles a 15% discount. $75 non-refundable registration fee is applicable.
 Board of Nursing fee is billed separately.

-Program Cycle: 76 hours; Cost $1500 with 20% down payment, and monthly installments for 12 or 24 months. $75 non-refundable registration fee is applicable.
+Program Cycle: 76 hours; Cost $1500 monthly installments for 18 months. $75 non-refundable registration fee is applicable.
 There is no prepayment penalty.
 Board of Nursing fee is billed separately.